< Previous species

 4059-1.JPG (125267 bytes)

 Description: Shell of large size and low elevation for family; whorls slightly rounded.
-Whorl surface with irregular curved growth ridges, with small foreign objects attached to only first few whorls.
-Base strongly concave in overall shape, formed by wide peripheral flange and nearly flat basal whorl, concave towards outer margin.
+Whorl surface with irregular curved growth ridges, with small foreign objects attached to only first few whorls..
+Base strongly concave in overall shape, formed by a wide peripheral and nearly flat basal whorl, concave towards outer margin.
 Umbilicus wide and deep.
 Colour yellowish-white to pale orange-brown, columellar and lip callus white.
 Operculum corneous.

 Size: Up to 40 mm high, 84 mm wide.